jbuyu/Task-manager/README.md

 ## Deployment

+### Render Deployment (All-in-One)

+Deploy everything (PostgreSQL, Django backend, React frontend) to Render with a single click using the Blueprint configuration.

+See [`RENDER_DEPLOYMENT.md`](./RENDER_DEPLOYMENT.md) for complete step-by-step instructions.

+**Quick Start:** Connect your GitHub repo to Render and it will automatically detect `render.yaml` to provision and deploy everything.

+### VPS Deployment

 The repository includes everything required to deploy on a VPS with Nginx + Gunicorn:

 - `deploy/nginx.conf` – sample reverse proxy/static hosting config